RaulSTeixeira/Azure-ETL-pipeline/README.md

 ```

 ### Dedicated SQL Pool
-As previously mentioned, Synapse Analytics will host the SQL database where data will be loaded, this type of dedicated SQL pool requires a running server that implies extra costs (usually charged by hour, instead of charged by query).
-Nevertheless, it acts more like a "regular" database, storing data, metadata and allowing for more advanced operations and table relations.
+As previously mentioned, Synapse Analytics will host the SQL database where data will be loaded.
+This type of dedicated SQL pool requires a running server that implies extra costs (usually charged by hour, instead of charged by query).
+Nevertheless, it acts more like a "regular" database, storing data, metadata and allowing for more advanced operations.
 As a note, Synapse Analytics Dedicated SQL Pool is optimized for data warehousing workloads, having some limitations, such as defining foreign keys.

 The first step of creating the database is to start a SQL pool (server), for this project the chosen performance was DW100c.
 More info on DWU's (Data Warehouse Units) [HERE](https://learn.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/what-is-a-data-warehouse-unit-dwu-cdwu)

 After the database was created, tables definitions were added.
 Notice that an extra column was added, with a unique ID, using the IDENTITY [(seed , increment)] function.
 This will automatically add an increasing and unique number per row, once the data is loaded.
-In synapse analytics, values for identity aren't incremental due to the distributed architecture of the data warehouse, so there might be some gaps on ID generation.
+In synapse analytics, values for identity aren't incremental due to the distributed architecture of the data warehouse, so there might be some gaps on ID generation (but always unique).

-The different tables were created using a replicated distribution (equal across processing nodes) and CLUSTERED COLUMNSTORE INDEX as the storage type.
+The different tables were created using a replicated distribution (full copy of the table accessible on each Compute node) and CLUSTERED COLUMNSTORE INDEX as the storage type.

 ```sql
 -- Creating Tables